rijal-hafizhun-hidayat/sample-project-nodejs-typescript-DOT-Hiring/README.md

 ## About

-this is sample app `jsonplaceholder` using nodejs + typescript cloning for hiring position back-end developer, please checkout the original [jsonplaceholder](https://jsonplaceholder.typicode.com/)
+this is sample app cloning from `jsonplaceholder` using nodejs + typescript to hiring position back-end developer, please checkout the original [jsonplaceholder](https://jsonplaceholder.typicode.com/)

 ## Set up